 She nodded to the three men.
 With each of them holding a corner of Eddie’s blanket, they lifted him to lay on the foam rubber mattress on the vehicles bed.
 Then Kings moved across to reenter the truck-cab as the other two climbed onto the back, where they sat alongside Eddie.

 They drove away.

-“What the fuck is going on!”
+“What the hell is going on!”
 I exclaimed incredulously to Precious.

 “Bad witch medicine” she whispered, “Bad Muti Bwana!”